-The Health and Social Care’s Business Services Organisation (BSO) has today published its General Medical Services for Northern Ireland, Annual Statistics 2020/21.
+The Health and Social Care’s Business Services Organisation has today published its General Medical Services for Northern Ireland, Annual Statistics 2021/22.

-The report contains high level summary information on activity and payments in relation to General Practitioners (GPs), GP Practices and Registered Patients.
-Information is provided at Northern Ireland level with further breakdowns presented at Local Commissioning Group (LCG), Local Government District (LGD) and GP Federation level.
+This National Statistics report contains high level summary information on activity and payments in relation to General Practitioners (GPs), GP Practices and Registered Patients.
+Information is provided at NI level with further breakdowns presented at Local Commissioning Group (LCG), Local Government District (LGD) and GP Federation level.
 A number of UK comparisons are also included.

 The publication is available on the Business Services Organisation’s website at: www.hscbusiness.hscni.net/services/3174.htm